KevinSkills/FakeNewsProject/README.md

 Steps:

 1. Open the jupyter notebook and run the setting up section.
-Change the DATA_PATH to your data folder (where you have the two files)
+Change the DATA_PATH to your data folder (where you have the starter files)
 2. Run the entire section "Part 1 - Task 1: Cleaning Functions and testing on News Sample"
 3. To see all the plots from data exploration, run "Part 1 - Task 2: Explore the FakeNewsCorpus"
 4. Run the sections : "Part 1 - Task 3: Clean entire data" and "Part 1 - Task 4: Split the data".
 These are meant to be ran one after another.
 This will save some files in your folder for later usage.